Deploy web static files

 BP_WEB_SERVER to nginx or httpd.

-The following table describes common deployment errors when you deploy static files to Azure Spring Apps Enterprise tier.
+The following table describes common deployment errors when you deploy static files to the Azure Spring Apps Enterprise plan.

 |Error message||Root cause||Solution|